For industry and sponsors: clinical trials

 How much do your trials cost?

 There is no fixed cost for running a clinical trial.
 A range of factors such as study design, study phase, timeline, sample size and whether specialised testing and analysis is needed, will determine the ultimate cost.
-Refer to our Guide to costs and payments for sponsored clinical trials for a better estimate.
+Speak to our Clinical Trials Liaison officer to discuss your project.

 Do you register your trials?